 Yoga practice is said to be the antidote for halahala, the poison of conditioned existence.
 When the practice starts to work, the poison comes to the surface, and darkens the waters of our minds.
 This experience can be troubling, and pose serious obstacles to practice.
 In this workshop, which is an exploration of yoga philosophy and mythology (and involves no formal practice as such) we discuss the process of meeting these experiences with compassion, and turning the poison into insight.

-In Tantric mythology, there are few symbols more enthralling than Shiva’s Dance.
+In Tantric mythology, there are few symbols more illuminating than Siva’s Dance.
 More than an image of divine revelry, it contains the whole Tantric teaching about the nature of the mind.
-In this session, which is an exposition of the fundamental vision of the Tantric philosophy (and contains no formal practice as such) we slowly unravel the symbology of Nataraj, Shiva’s dancing form.
+In this session, which is an exposition of the fundamental vision of the Tantric philosophy (and contains no formal practice as such) we slowly unravel the symbology of Nataraj, Siva’s dancing form.
 We uncover a model for contemplating the natural unfolding of the mind, and an invitation for entering the blissful and ecstatic flow of an awakened consciousness.

 Purple Valley Yoga Centre

-For more info on the center, visit: Purple Valley Yoga Centre
+For more info on the center, or to register visit: Purple Valley Yoga Centre